0ssamaak0/SiriLLama/README.md

 ```
 3. On your Apple device, Download the shortcut from [here](https://www.icloud.com/shortcuts/3bf9c6400e5049dd81b2df1e16754d3a)

-4. Run the shortcut through Siri or the shortcut UI, you will be asked to enter your local IP address and the Flask port first time you run the shortcut.
+4. Run the shortcut through Siri or the shortcut UI, in first time you run the shortcut you will be asked to enter your [IP address](https://stackoverflow.com/a/15864222) and the port number

 # Note
 **SiriLLama** is the most simple langchain chatbot, there's huge room for improvement and customization, including model selection (even through OpenAI, Anthropic API), RAG Applications or better LLM Memory options, etc.